Governing Council of the Cat Fancy

 The GCCF has set up its own charity: The Cat Welfare Trust, which uses funds raised through the GCCF to find ways of improving the welfare of cats.
 To date the trust has granted thousands of pounds into key research projects in ringworm vaccination, the feline genome and chronic gingivo-stomatitis in cats.

 Breeds

-The top three most popular cat breeds registered in the GCCF are the British Shorthair, the Ragdoll and the Siamese.
+The top three most popular cat breeds registered in the GCCF are the British Shorthair, the Ragdoll and the Maine Coon.
 The GCCF registers around 20,000 pedigree cats each year, and currently recognises the following breeds: